Wolves in sheep's clothing

 When asked, they vehemently deny that they are vanity publishers.

-"We don’t accept everyone who submit their manuscript."
+"We don’t accept everyone who submits their manuscript."
+They'd say.

 Yeah, right!
 They're hounding authors all over the net.

-"We don't ask authors to pay for printing just to pre-purchase a certain number of books!"
+"We don't ask authors to pay for publishing but you're required to purchase a certain number of books!"

 Vanity publishers rely on the authors to pay for everything, therefore, they have little interest in selling books to other than the authors.